Rural votes, old traumas drive India's WTO brinkmanship

 REFORMS STILL ON?

-Still, some experts say India's best choice might be simply to try to improve it since a change to cash transfer subsidies recommended by many economists would take years in a country with few rural banks.
+Still, some experts say India's best choice might be to simply try to improve it - since a change to cash transfer subsidies recommended by many economists will take years in a country with few rural banks.

 "It is slow, sure, too slow, but basically the PDS is straightening out," he said, adding that FAO's position is that India's food subsidies do not distort global markets.

-(Additional reporting by Krishna N Das, Frank Jack Daniel and Krista Mahr; Editing by Frank Jack Daniel, Tomasz Janowski and Gareth Jones)
+(Additional reporting by Mayank Bhardwaj and Frank Jack Daniel; Editing by Frank Jack Daniel and Tomasz Janowski)

-NEW YORK The S&P 500 fell on Monday as investors worried that President Donald Trump's plan to cut taxes and boost the economy could take longer than previously expected.